 Though neither of my grandfathers are still living, it is important to me that I am creating this work in Onorino’s birthplace Nove, which is itself only twenty-one kilometers away from Sergio’s home in Castelfranco.
 I look to the landscape and creative output of my ancestral home as models for my practice.
 The geometries of Brick Block, Tick Tock are influenced by the stepped portals and designs that ornament Carlo Scarpa’s Tomba Brion, which is twenty kilometers from where I live.
 Like my own work, Scarpa’s architectures are rooted in the dialogue between body and stone—in the words of architect and theorist Marco Frascari, “the transubstantiation of architectural artifact into human presence.”

-Imagining myself trying to stand on the smallest bricks in this collection, I was reminded of my childhood lessons in ballet.
+Imagining myself trying to stand on the 8cm square flat surface, I was reminded of my childhood lessons in ballet.
 Although I never did pointe as a child, I have long wanted to wear the reinforced shoes that allow ballerinas to stand on their toes for hours at a time.
 These photographs document an improvised performance executed for photographer Romane Bourgeois, dancing through scattered and piled bricks.
-The photographs come together as an installation which lines the walls of a room, annotating the choreography against the backdrop of the music that I danced to.
+The photographs come together as an installation which lines the walls of a room, annotating the choreography against the backdrop of the music that I danced to – Ezio Bosso’s ‘Rain, in Your Black Eyes’.

 As a child—and sometimes still as an adult—I am frustrated by the tactile limitations placed on artworks.
 We are discouraged from touching paintings or even sculptures, even when they are durable and can stand up to interaction.
 This project specifically opens to children who are invited to use paint, markers, and crayons to color a brick sculpture.
 In a video demonstration, two girls play with different brick shapes, rebelling against precedents for artistic viewership.